nagareroshni001/IceCreamParlour/README.md

 1. Homepage:
 An engaging landing page with a banner showcasing ice cream offers and promotions.
 Navigation bar with links to the menu, order page, about us, and contact information.

 2. Ice Cream Menu:
 Display a list of available ice cream flavors, toppings, and sizes (cone, cup, tub).
 Showcase product images, descriptions, and prices.
 Allow users to filter flavors by categories (e.g., vegan, sugar-free).

 3. Order Management:
 Custom Order Form:
 Select ice cream flavor, size, and toppings.
 Real-time price calculation based on user choices.
-Add to Cart:
-Users can add multiple items to their cart.
-View the cart summary with item details and total cost.

 4. Customer Feedback:
 Feedback form for customers to rate their experience and suggest improvements.

 5. About Us Page:
 Include information about the ice cream parlour, its story, and values.

 6. Responsive Design:
 The system should work seamlessly on desktops, tablets, and smartphones.

 7. Dynamic Updates:
 Use JavaScript to dynamically update the cart, menu availability, and promotional banners.